-C. Education and Youth (10% to 30%)
+C. Education and Youth

 - 1. School scholarships and other programs and projects with an emphasis on math and science education and cooperative educational programs. - 2.
 Programs that are designed to combat critical social problems affecting our children and youth, with an emphasis on children and teens at risk.